How do we persuade people to adopt our ideas, listen to what we have to say and even be inspired to act?

 Simply stated, hard power informs, soft power invites and story power inspires.

 Not for a moment am I suggesting to share one story, and you will instantly influence 100% of the people.
 No one story can do that, and no one deserves that level of influence; you would never want to have a bad idea in that case.
-But, over and over again with clients, I have seen that purposeful stories, crafted and shared with authenticity, inspire and create and power and mandate for change.
+But, over and over again with clients, I have seen that purposeful stories, crafted and shared with authenticity, inspire, power and have seismic impact.

-The currency of change has changed.
+The currency of business itself has changed.
 Are you trading in this new currency?